 No information is yet available regarding the spatial representation of LTFEs in Germany with regard to important agronomic factors such as climate and soil fertility.
-The aim of this paper was twofold.
-First, to classify the LTFEs in Germany with regard to land use, research themes and farming systems.
+The aim of this paper was twofold: first, to classify the LTFEs in

+100 Germany with regard to land use, research themes and farming systems.
 Second, the aim was to conduct a descriptive analysis of the geospatial distribution of the experimental sites with regard to key factors of agricultural production: climate and soil fertility.

-2 Material and methods
+2 Material and Methods

-A combination of three methods was applied: a literature review to identify LTFEs in Germany, a fact-sheet-based addition of information to the identified LTFEs and a geospatial analysis employing the CWBg and the MSQR (Fig. 1).
+A combination of three methods was applied: a literature review to identify LTFEs in Germany, a fact sheet-based addition of information to the identified LTFEs, and a geospatial analysis employing the CWBg and the MSQR (Figure 1).

-An extensive literature review was conducted to identify LTFEs.
-The search terms were "long-term field experiment", "long-term experiment", "long-term field trial" and "longterm trial", as well as the German terms "Dauerfeldversuch", "Dauerdüngungsversuch", "Dauerversuch", "Langzeitfeldversuch" and "Langzeitversuch".
+- An extensive literature review was conducted to identify LTFEs.
+The search terms were 'long-term field experiment', 'long-term experiment', 'long-term field trial', and 'long-term trial', as well as the German items 'Dauerfeldversuch', 'Dauerdüngungsversuch', 'Dauerversuch', 'Langzeitfeldversuch' and 'Langzeitversuch'.
 Sources were scientific papers as well as other articles, books, trial guides and websites.
-The focus was on the exact position of the LTFE and the following metadata: name of the LTFE, website (if available), institution, land use category, participation in existing networks, research theme, size of the LTFE area, number of plots, size of the plots, crop rotation, start (and maybe end) of the trial, measured parameters and trial setup including factors, treatments and randomization.
-For the coordination and simplification of the trial description, the BonaRes fact sheet was established, which asks for all relevant trial information (Grosse et al., 2019).
+The focus was on the exact position of the LTFE and the following - 110 metadata: name of the LTFE, website (if available), institution, land use category, participation in existing networks, research theme, size of the LTFE area, number of plots, size of the plots, crop rotation, start (and maybe end) of the trial, measured parameters, and trial setup including factors, treatments and randomization.
+For the coordination and simplification of the trial description, the BonaRes Fact Sheet was established, which asks for all relevant trial information (Grosse et al., 2019).
 It was sent to the trial holders, and the fact sheet was completed for 40 trials.
-Trial holders also delivered important information as personal communication.
+Trial holders also - 115 delivered important information as personal communication.
 In compiling the dataset, special attention was paid to LTFEs with a minimum duration of 20 years.
-This age can be seen as a threshold for the identification of longterm trends.
+This age can be seen as a threshold for the identification of long-term trends.
 Attention was given to LTFEs in the context of soil research, i.e., the objects of research should at least include soil properties and yield as an important soil function.
 The setup of each trial should allow for statistical analyses, i.e., have clearly defined treatment factors, replications and as much as possible a static design.
-Lysimeter experiments were excluded because they were considered their own category.
-Some reasons for this exclusion are that soils are often transferred and not undisturbed in lysimeter experiments, and tillage has to be conducted by hand instead of machines, which can bias some results.
-Indeed, long-term lysimeter experiments exist in Germany as part of the TERENO network (TERENO, 2020).
+Lysimeter experiments were excluded because they - 120 were considered as an own category.
+Some reasons for this exclusion are that soils are often transferred and not undisturbed in lysimeter experiments and tillage has to be conducted by hand instead of machines, which can bias some results.
+Indeed, longterm lysimeter experiments exist in Germany as part of the TERENO network (TERENO, 2020).
 The LTFEs were classified according to their research themes to simplify the identification of similar experiments.
-The field crop LTFEs could best be grouped into four clusters: fertilization, tillage, crop rotation and other.
-The fourth cluster "other" entails all themes that could not be grouped into the first three and appeared only in a few (maximum five) LTFE cases, so a separate group was not justified.
-Two or more factorial experiments were sorted in all relevant classes; i.e., multiple nominations were possible.
+The field - crops LTFEs could best be grouped into four clusters: fertilization, tillage, crop rotation, other.
+The fourth cluster "other" entails all themes that could not be grouped into the first three and appeared only in a few (maximum five) LTFE cases, so that a separate group was not justified.
+Two or more factorial experiments were sorted in all relevant classes, i.e., multiple nominations were possible.
 LTFEs on grassland exist only as fertilization trials.